xbbguai/Doves/README.md

 # Doves
-Doves interpreter.
+'Doves' is a computer programming language.

-See docs/ for 'doves' language reference.
+See docs/ for 'Doves' language reference.

-Pre-compiled executables can be found in release/ folder.
+Pre-compiled doves interpreter executables can be found in release/ folder.
 The 'Test Demos' are programs written in doves language for testing.

 Execute a doves program:

   ./doves programName